ds26gte/txt2page/README.txt

 txt2page converts plain text marked up with a modest amount of groff markup into HTML.
-It is a small bash/vim script that implements a usable subset of the larger Common Lisp program troff2page.
+It is a small bash/vim script that implements a usable subset of the larger Common Lisp program
+\*[: github.com/ds26gte/troff2page]troff2page\&.
+Useful when on a
+system where I can't or don't want to install troff2page.

 With the help of the external programs groff and pandoc, txt2page can also convert its input to PDF and docx respectively.